writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Document:** This is the final product generated from a completed interview.
 It seamlessly merges the static content from the template with the dynamic content provided by the user's answers.

-### RocketSign and Binders
+### RocketSign

-In this section, we provide definitions for terms related to RocketSign and Binders:
+In this section, we provide definitions for terms related to RocketSign:

+- **RocketSign Embedded UX**: A feature that allows users to interact with and sign documents within your platform.
+It enables document preparation, signing, and management through an embedded user interface.

+- **RocketSign & Binders API**: An API for managing document signing processes and binder-related tasks, including preparing and signing documents.

-- **RocketSign and Binders:** This service enables customers to sign documents and invite others to do the same.
-A binder is a digital container that stores information about the document and tracks all related activities.
+- **Binders:** A binder is a digital container that stores information about the document and tracks all related activities.

 - **Party:** An individual or entity involved in the legal document, either as a signer or participant.